 A distinctive feature of the museum is its largest exhibition space, which dates back over 1,000 years.
 The stillness and aura of the Romanesque Church of St. Cecilia and the special proximity to the works make it possible to experience their spiritual vibrancy and beauty.

-The exhibition series “Museum Schnütgen – In Focus” regularly places consummate works from all parts of the collection in new contexts.
-This makes it worth returning again and again – there will always be something new to discover in the collection.
+The museum regularly places key works from all parts of the collection in new contexts within the permanent exhibition.
+It it thus worth returning again and again, as the collection will always have something new to discover.